NAATP Guide to Treatment Program Selection

 WARNING: Do not rely on internet-based commercial directories, generic websites, sites that offer free treatment placement by calling an 800 number (including TV ads), or websites that offer unsolicited referrals.
 Be wary of sites that provide “Top Ten Treatment” lists, unverifiable treatment center rankings, or present themselves as informational resources while offering to help locate treatment.

 What to Look For

-Look for programs that seek in depth patient medical-history to assess appropriateness of fit.
-This information is critical in identifying appropriate level of care, or patient needs that would be better addressed at alternate facilities.
+Look for programs that seek in-depth patient medical-history to assess the appropriateness of fit.
+This information is critical in identifying the appropriate level of care, or patient needs that would be better addressed at alternate facilities.
 Be wary of providers only interested in financial information, or that do not seek in-depth medical history.

 Look for programs that use evidence-based addiction treatment practices ranging from Medication to 12-Step Facilitation.

 Look for providers that have detailed information about staff qualifications and service types.
-While ancillary services, spa amenities, and destination locations are attractive, evidence based clinical services, and professional credentialed staff are far more important for successful outcomes.
+While ancillary services, spa amenities, and destination locations are attractive, evidence-based clinical services, and professionally credentialed staff are far more important for successful outcomes.